hsjobeki/nix-types/README.md

 So the same tools can process nixos modules, without great additions, or the need for a second parser.

+### Connect dynamic and static typings

+As the __dynamic types__ and __static types__ are very different the need to be connected somehow.

+I propose the following:

+#### Mapping of Dynamic types into Static types.

+As the dynamic types already exist, that initial mapping should be done.
+In the dynamic world the same type may have a different name.

+e.g. `Derivation` vs `Package` (they are not the same ?!)

+#### Deal with leftovers

+As both worlds are joined, there might be __leftovers__ which cannot be mapped from one world into the other.

+We need a solution for them or just let them unhandled.

 ### Consistency